-At 6'3" and 116kg Georges is an imposing figure on the ice.
-After playing in lower leagues George started playing in the Canadian National Hockey league in the 1997-8 season, for Edmonton.
-During that time he gained a reputation as an aggressive player, and was unanimously named "Best Fighter" by Hockey News in 2003.
+At 6’3″ and 116kg Georges cuts an imposing figure on the ice.
+Georges played in the lower leagues, before joining Edmonton to play in the Canadian National Hockey League in the 1997-98 season.
+Georges gained a reputation as an aggressive player, and was unanimously named “Best Fighter” by Hockey News in 2003.
 In 2008 he signed for Montreal Canadiens.

 Georges played in the ‘Enforcer’ position, which is considered one of the hardest roles to play in any sport.
 A BBC article (which you can read here) asks ‘Are ice hockey ‘enforcers’ the toughest guys in sport?’ and describes Georges as “a monstrous tough guy whose highly successful NHL career included stints with the Edmonton Oilers and the Montreal Canadiens.”